ffund/ml-sys-ops/index.md

 as well as some time for project development and implementation.
 (Toward the end of the semester, the lab workload will decrease somewhat to allow more time for project work.)
 A student who is not very comfortable with computer systems may have to spend more time than the estimate above in order to do well.

-**Compute resources**: For most lab assignments and the course project, students will use storage, network, and compute resources on [ChameleonCloud](https://chameleoncloud.org/), including bare metal GPU instances, virtual machines, and containers on edge devices.
-We will also use [GCP](https://cloud.google.com/gcp) for one lab assignment (coupons will be available for GCP credit; you will not need a credit card to sign up).
+**Compute resources**: For most lab assignments and the course project, students will use storage, network, and compute resources on [ChameleonCloud](https://chameleoncloud.org/), including bare metal instances, virtual machines, and containers on edge devices.
+We will also use [GCP](https://cloud.google.com/gcp) (coupons will be available for GCP credit; you will not need a credit card to sign up) and [AMD Developer Cloud Powered byDigitalOcean](https://amd.digitalocean.com/) (again, you will not need a credit card) for one assignment.

 To make sure that compute resources will be available to all students in the course: students are expected to use these resoures for this course *only*, not for personal projects or other courses; and to follow guidelines regarding usage when specified.

 **Final project**: The final project will be a group project, completed in groups of 3 or 4.
 Refer to the [Project](docs/project) page for more details on specific requirements.

-**Policy on late work**: Lab assignments will be released on Fridays, and will be due on Thursdays at midnight.
+**Policy on late work**: Lab assignments will be released on a weekly schedule, and will be due on Mondays at midnight.
 However, the "due date" is not the "do date" - you should plan to complete each lab early, so that if you need help or encounter unexpected problems (illness, technical issues, etc.) you will still have time to re-do it before the deadline.

 This is especially important because we have a limited quota for compute resources, and it is simply not possible in many cases for the entire class to do the lab assignment on the day that it is due.
 In some cases, you will have to reserve a time slot to use scarce compute resources, or be assigned to specific days on which you may access the compute resources.